-The supported annotation tools by the Digital Information Service hold metadata about scholarly publications forming a digital record being referred as a distributed annotation records (DARs).
+The supported annotation tools by a Digital Information Service hold metadata about scholarly publications forming a digital record being referred as a distributed annotation records (DARs).
 Furthermore, each integrated annotation tool acts as a replica to the Digital Information Service.
 Consistency maintenance mechanism of the Digital Information Service has been designed to ensure eventual consistency between distributed annotation records that are stored at the integrated annotation tools and a primary copy of each DAR that is located in a local database of the proposed Digital Information Service.
-An earlier version of our approach to maintain consistency is briefly discussed in [Mustacoglu and Fox 2008].
-The consistency framework is a client-centric consistency model, and the implementation protocol is the replicated-write protocol since updates can be originated from several replicas.
-We have adopted the optimistic replication approach [Yasushi and Marc 2005], [Kung and John 1979] to ensure eventual consistency between replicas.
+The consistency framework is a clientcentric consistency model, and the implementation protocol is the replicated-write protocol since updates can be originated from several replicas.
+We have adopted the optimistic replication approach [16,29] to ensure eventual consistency between replicas.
 In our proposed study, update propagations are carried out through pull and push based approaches.
-Push approach enforces consistency model on primary copies of DARs located in a central database.
-In this model; whenever updates occurred on a primary copy of a DAR, they are being propagated immediately to each integrated annotation tool to update existing DARs on their site.
-However, pull approach is a time-based consistency control approach [Rui et al. 2004].
+The push approach enforces consistency model on primary copies of DARs located in a central database.
+In this model whenever updates occurred on a primary copy of a DAR, they are being propagated immediately to each integrated annotation tool to update existing DARs on their site.
+However, the pull approach is a time-based consistency control approach [18].
 Each supported annotation tool and DARs located on the annotation tools is periodically checked for any updates.
-Collecting updates from supported annotation tools require: 1) Finding the primary copy of each replica record by using duplicate detection algorithm; 2) Comparing each replica record with its primary copy to figure out modifications if there is any.
-After identifying the updates, next step is to apply them to their primary copies and disseminate them to all replicas located at annotation tools.
-If there is any concurrent update on a shared document, then the concurrent updates are handled based on optimistic approach as defined in [Tanenbaum and Steen 2002].
-Integrated annotation tools do not support publish-subscribe paradigm forcing Digital Information Service to use unicast communication to propagate updates to replicas.
+Collecting updates from supported annotation tools require: 1) finding the primary copy of each replica record by using our duplicate detection algorithm; 2) comparing each replica record with its primary copy to figure out modifications if there is any.
+After identifying the updates, the next step is to apply them to their primary copies and disseminate them to all replicas located on the annotation tools.
+If there is any concurrent update on a shared document, then the concurrent updates are handled based on optimistic approach as defined by [31].
+The integrated annotation tools do not support publish-subscribe paradigm forcing the Digital Information Service to use unicast communication to propagate updates to replicas.
 However, any application that require and support publish-subscribe concept, then broker address and topic can be defined in a property file to provide updates via publish-subscribe methodology by connecting to the broker and subscribing a topic.
-Digital Information Service also supports roll-back ability to help maintain consistency due to the nature of the proposed event-based mechanism.
+The Digital Information Service also supports roll-back ability to help maintain consistency due to the nature of the proposed event-based mechanism.
 It basically allows users to roll-back to a previous state at any time.
 It is also a critical issue to find out if a document that is about to be inserted into the system already exists in the system or not.
 The event-based infrastructure executes its duplicate detection algorithm to decide whether two given digital entity is similar or not with a defined threshold value.
 The duplicate detection algorithm works based on hashing the available metadata fields of a given document including URL, title, authors and publication venue.
 As the main focus of this paper is to discuss information federation in academic search/annotation tools, a detailed discussion on concurrent access to shared document and duplicate detection aspects of the system is omitted here.